bxdoan/bxdoan/README.md

 <div align="center">

-> You can never cross the ocean until you have the courage to lose sight of the shore.
+> Challenges are what make life interesting and overcoming them is what makes life meaningful.

-> — Christopher Columbus —
+> — Joshua J. Marine —

 </div>